-Amid the striking coastal desert of Peru is the Paracas National Reserve, a protected natural area known for its wealth of marine wildlife and dramatic shoreline of wind and wave sculpted rock formations.
-Only a 4 hour drive from Lima, the reserve is well worth a visit and easily combined with other…
+Amid the striking coastal desert of Peru lies the Paracas National Reserve.
+A protected natural area known for an abundance of marine wildlife, arid, orange-colored desert, and dramatic shoreline of wind and wave-sculpted rock formations.
+Found just a four-hour drive from Lima, the Paracas National Reserve is well worth a…

 I recently ventured south from Lima to Paracas and the Ballestas Islands for the weekend.
 We drove along the Pan-American Highway, which according to Guinness Records is the longest “motorable road” in the world, starting in Prudhoe Bay in Alaska, and stretching all the way down to Ushuaia, Argentina.
 (That is, I should say, if you conveniently ignore the enigmatic Darién Gap!).
 The Ballesta islands are a highlight of any visit to Paracas, which can conveniently be combined with other nearby attractions in the Paracas National Reserve.
 Aracari arranges trips to the Ballesta Islands as part of any private, tailormade journey to Peru When you look at the area on Google Maps, you see lots of green dotted along the Peruvian coast, including the Paracas National Reserve, so I assumed it was a lush area of vegetation.
 Wrong!
 It’s desert… all desert.
 But stunningly beautiful desert with glistening red sand – the vast nothingness is simply incredible, and the contrast of the desert meeting the Pacific Ocean is breath-taking.
 The Ballestas Islands by boat The highlight of the weekend was visiting the Ballestas Islands and the incredible wildlife there.
 On Sunday we woke up really early for our boat tour to the islands.
 Tours leave from Paracas, a small seaside fishing town and epicenter of the Paracas National Wildlife Reserve.
 Aracari can arrange visits to the Ballestas Islands by shared boat or privately.
 The Ballestas Islands are part of the national park, and you can’t actually step foot onto the islands without a special permit, usually reserved for researchers.
 Access for visitors is via speedboat tours.
 It takes about half an hour to get to the islands, and then the boat tour slowly cruises through the different bays and islands for about an hour, before returning to the mainland.
 Wildlife